defold/doc/docs/en/manuals/2dgraphics.md

 Alpha
 : Normal blending: a~0~ * rgb~0~ + (1 - a~0~) * rgb~1~

 Add
 : Brighten the background with the color values of the corresponding sprite pixels: rgb~0~ + rgb~1~

-Add Alpha
+Add Alpha (deprecated!)
 : Brighten the background with the corresponding visible sprite pixels: a~0~ * rgb~0~ + rgb~1~

 Multiply
 : Darken the background with values of the the corresponding sprite pixels: rgb~0~ * rgb~1~

 ## Sprite Shading

-The default sprite shading files are located under "/builtins/material/sprite.*" in your project.
+The default sprite shading files are located under */builtins/material/sprite.\** in your project.
 The default shading performs a regular texture lookup, but also has a tint (a fragment shader constant) which is multiplied with the texture color.

 To obtain effects like flashing a sprite white when it is hit, you can implement custom shading.
 To set a custom shading for your sprites, follow these steps:

-- Copy the files under "/builtins/material/sprite.*" into one of your project directories (you can't modify the content of the "builtins"-directory).
+- Copy the files under */builtins/material/sprite.\** into one of your project directories (you can't modify the content of the *builtins*-directory).
 This is not mandatory but makes the process easier.
-- Open the copied "sprite.material" file and remap the shader files (.vp and .fp) to your own copies.
+- Open the copied *sprite.material* file and remap the shader files (*.vp* and *.fp*) to your own copies.
-- Edit the .vp and .fp copies as you please.
+- Edit the *.vp* and *.fp* copies as you please.
 If you introduce shader constants, they must also be declared in the material file.
 - Open your sprite and specify your new material in the Properties.
 - To set a shader constants while the game is running, use the functions [`sprite.set_constant()`](/ref/sprite#sprite.set_constant) and [`sprite.reset_contant()`](/ref/sprite#sprite.reset_constant).